 Car Culture and Hanging Loose Hawaiian Style

-The Hawaiian vibe is alive and active in car culture and that’s why CalTrend offers a variety of Hawaiian patterned seat covers to customize your car.
-Custom fit seat covers are the first automotive accessory many enthusiasts purchase because they make a visual statement.
+The Hawaiian vibe is alive and active in car culture.
+That is why CalTrend offers a variety of Hawaiian patterned seat covers to customize your car.
+Custom-fit seat covers are the first automotive accessory many enthusiasts purchase because they make a visual statement.
 Nothing says tropical like the Hawaiian Hibiscus Flower.
 CalTrend offers seat covers in red, blue or black Hibiscus Flower colors and patterns.
-Get some for your car or truck then learn more about Hawaii and its history.
+Get some for your car or truck, then learn more about Hawaii and its history.

-The most recent state to join the union, Hawaii is a set of islands in the Pacific Ocean.
-The state derives its name from the largest of the islands, only some of which are publicly inhabited.
+The most recent state to join the union, Hawaii, is a set of islands in the Pacific Ocean, only some of which are publicly inhabited.
+The state derives its name from the largest island.
 Kaho’olawe, the smallest, is not inhabited.
 Until 1990, the United States military used it as a training ground.
 It is now a protected area only to be used for native cultural traditions.
 Niihau is privately owned.
 Kona, Hawaii is known for its exceptional coffees.
 It is the only place in the country that produces such.
-The flora and fauna of the area are so diverse, scientists, biologists, and researchers of all ilk study come from all over the world to study it and the active volcanos spotting the islands.
+The flora and fauna of the area are so diverse, scientists, biologists, and researchers of all ilk come from around the world to study it and the active volcanos that spot the islands.
 There are countless attractions, accommodations, and activities to entertain natives and visitors alike.
-The weather is exceptionally beautiful almost year-round with many pristine beaches, making it a popular tourist destination.
+The weather is exceptionally beautiful almost year-round with many pristine beaches; Making it a popular tourist destination.
 This state has a rich and tumultuous history as well as a prospering, promising future.

 Hawaii is in the Hawaii-Aleutian standard time zone.
 As the name suggests, it covers the areas of Hawaii and the Aleutian Islands of Alaska.
 It is figured by subtracting ten hours from coordinated universal time.
 This reads as UTC-10.
 The mean solar time of the 150th meridian west of the Greenwich Observatory is the basis for the clock time in this zone.
 Hawaii does not observe Daylight Savings Time.